cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 there are additional vectors
 to be aware of with electronic resources.
 First, as we have learned,
-libraries may or, more likely, may not own digital works, and different subscription services require different kinds of contracts.
+libraries may not own digital works, and different subscription services require different kinds of contracts.
 Second, electronic resources